-In the areas of life where we have responsibilities, we also have personal rights and privileges—things we believe we deserve.
-Personal rights affect every facet of life: self, family, friends, knowledge, health, reputation, schedule, future plans, dating, money, clothes, music, activities, possessions, and so on.
+In all areas of life, we have personal rights and privileges—things we believe we deserve.
+Personal rights affect every facet of life: family, knowledge, health, reputation, schedule, future plans, relationships, money, clothing, music, activities, entertainment, and possessions.

-Based on these rights, we construct expectations of others and of circumstances.
-Just because you are alive, you probably believe you have the right to be accepted as an individual, to express opinions, to earn and spend a living, to control your personal belongings, and to make decisions.
-You expect others to respect your rights and act in a way that fulfills your expectations.
-Consequently, we often overlook God’s ultimate ownership of all things and begin to take a personal interest in seeing that our rights and expectations are fulfilled.
-Then, instead of seeing rights and expectations as privileges and blessings that we might or might not receive, we cling to them selfishly.
+Based on these perceived rights, we construct expectations of others and of circumstances.
+Because you are alive, you likely believe you have the right to be accepted as an individual, to express personal opinions, to earn and spend a living, to control your personal belongings, and to make your own decisions.
+You expect others to respect your rights and act in a way that fulfills what you think they or the situation should provide you.

 Yield Rights and Expectations to God

-Unresolved conflicts and irritations may indicate rights that need to be relinquished.
-Focus on areas of life where you have felt angry or worried.
+Unresolved conflicts and irritations may indicate perceived rights that need to be relinquished.
+Consider areas of life where you have felt angry or worried.
 Discern your responsibilities in those areas, as well as the rights and expectations that you associate with them.

 Remember that God owns all things.
-Through the grace and strength God provides for you, embrace the responsibilities that God has entrusted to you, but surrender to God the rights and expectations that accompany your responsibilities.
+Through the grace and strength God provides for you, embrace the responsibilities that He has entrusted to you and surrender to God the rights and expectations that accompany your responsibilities.
 This deliberate surrender of your rights and expectations frees those around you from the prison of your expectations and removes the grounds of many conflicts.

 Give your rights and expectations to God.
 Trust Him to take good care of what belongs to Him.
-Remember that even if your hopes are not fulfilled, He is always able to work things together for good in your life.
+Remember that, even if your hopes are not fulfilled, His goal is to work things together for good in your life.

 Resolve Anger and Worry

 Don’t be surprised if surrendered rights are tested.
-As you consciously yield your rights to God, let go of your expectations, and learn to focus on your responsibilities instead of what you had expected from others, you might experience a challenging season in your life.
-Do not fear; God will sustain you, and His grace will be sufficient in your time of need.
+As you yield your rights to God, let go of your expectations, and focus on your responsibilities instead, you may find that challenges still come.
+But as you are growing in these areas, do not succumb to worry or fear.
+God will sustain you, and His grace will be sufficient in your time of need.